 Kiana nodded and stood.
 “When you can, you need only ask for me, sister.
 I will never forget you.
 And I’m sorry you needed to learn the truth, the same way I did… but a lie, no matter how sweet, is still a lie.”
 And the woman got up and strode away into the fading light of sunset, leaving Esper behind… feeling utterly and completely betrayed and alone.

-Zaasteroth felt no urge to rejoined Omodomos or Agatharon.
+Zaasteroth felt no urge to rejoin Omodomos or Agatharon.
 Now that they were free, they would no doubt be gathering their armies again.
-Perhaps they would stay on Mundas, perhaps they would go elsewhere… their obligation to him filled with the fall of Esperiel.
+Perhaps they would stay on Mundas, perhaps they would go elsewhere… their obligation to him had been filled with the fall of Esperiel.
 He no longer cared.
 They were nearly worthless to him.
 Just two more demons that had almost completely forgotten their purpose.
-The shard of Destruction was a seductive one… especially in War.
+The shard of Destruction was a seductive one… especially in war.
 Sometimes, he wondered if his father had understood the danger of what he was doing in making their conflict with the other Incarnations an open one.
 The war made giving into the urge to simply destroy all too easy…

 But Zaasteroth couldn’t let himself be so seduced.
 To lose himself would be the end.
 He would hold on… until he was no longer needed.
 However long that took.

 He felt Kiana’s presence before he saw her… felt her approach, felt her joy at being in his presence again… saw her horror and terror as she realized that something was wrong.
 She rushed over to the incubus where he lay on the ground, too weak to move.
 “Master!” she called out, aghast as she cradled his head, lifting him up from the stone and laying him in her lap.
 “You feel… so weak!
 What happened?”